 The devaluation of Cherrapunji as the world’s wettest place is not quite correct.
 The amount of rainfall depends on where the rain-gauge has been placed.
-Just as the meteorological department arranged the rain-gauge at Mawsynram, a place just 9 kilometers away from Cherrapunji, they could have placed another gauge at some other site in Cherrapunji itself and this could have measured rain more than that at Mawsynram.
+Just as the meteorological department arranged the rain-gauge at Mawsynram, a place only 9 kilometers away from Cherrapunji, they could have placed another gauge at some other site in Cherrapunji itself, and this could have measured rain more than that at Mawsynram.

 The case of the mountain known as Mt.
 Waialeale is not very strong either.
 There is no specific monsoon there.
 There is a continuous rainfall for about 335 to 350 days in a year — and that too in the limited area of about 5 square kilometers.
 (Mt.
 Waialeale is on Kauai Island in the sea, and there is no human habitation there.)
 The rainfall of Cherrapunji covers an area of about 100 to 200 square kilometers.

 In spite of this, the circumstances are such that Cherrapunji might lose its numero uno status with the passage of time.
 For the past few years now, the average rainfall received by this place has gone down to some extent because the forests on the Khasi hill slopes have continuously been felled for wood in order to fulfill the needs of fuel and to make space for agriculture.
 Once the vegetation is destroyed, the crags and soil of the mountains that have been rendered uncovered absorb the moisture present in the air, so they themselves become moist.
 Consequently, rain clouds do not form.
 To change this situation, the environment department of Meghalaya state has started planting trees on the slopes of the Khasi hills on a large scale.
 It remains to be seen if the year and a century-long record of Cherrapunji as the place that receives the highest rainfall remains intact or not.